-Approved by order of the members of the Corporation on 6December 2017 and signed on its behalf by:
+Approved by order of the members of the Corporation on 5 December 2018 and signed on its behalf by:

+P L Cropley

-Cropley Signed (Chair
+Signed Chair

-J Maher Signed Accounting Officer
+J Maher

+Signed

-GOVERNING BODY'S STATEMENT ON THE REGULARITY, PROPRIETY AND COMPLIANCE WITH FUNDING BODY TERMS AND CONDITIONS OF FUNDING
+GOVERNING BODY'S STATEMENT ON THE COLLEGE'S REGULARITY, PROPRIETY AND COMPLIANCE WITH FUNDING BODY TERMS AND CONDITIONS OF FUNDING

-The Corporation has considered its responsibility to notify the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of funding, under the college's financial memorandum.
-As part of our consideration we have had due regard to the requirements of the financial memorandum.
+The Corporation has considered its responsibility to notify the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of funding, under the College's grant funding agreements and contracts with ESFA.
+As part of our consideration we have had due regard to the requirements of the grant funding agreements and contracts with ESFA.

-We confirm, on behalf of the Corporation, that after due enquiry, and to the best of our knowledge, we are able to identify any material irregular or improper use of funds by the College, or material non-compliance with the terms and conditions of funding under the College's financial memorandum.
+We confirm on behalf of the Corporation, that after due enquiry, and to the best of our knowledge, we are able to identify any material irregular or improper use of funds by the College, or material non-compliance with the terms and conditions of funding under the College's grant funding agreements with contracts with the ESFA.